imodeveloperlab/Custom-Navigation-with-SwiftUI/README.md

 This repository provides a prototype and demonstration of how to create custom navigations using SwiftUI.
 It includes a custom navigation manager, a custom navigation view, and a custom navigation link, showcasing the use of `matchedGeometryEffect` for smooth and seamless transitions.

+## About

+This repository provides a prototype for creating custom navigations using SwiftUI.
+It features smooth transitions with `matchedGeometryEffect` and includes the Barbershop project as a practical example to showcase its capabilities.
+This example UI is created using the [DSKit framework](https://github.com/imodeveloperlab/dskit-swiftui), which provides flexible and customizable components for SwiftUI development.

 <img src="demo.gif" width="300">

 ## Overview